WIS (TV): History

 In February 2003, the station signed on its digital signal, becoming the last "Big Three"-affiliated station in the Columbia market to broadcast a digital signal (after WLTX, which signed on its digital signal in May 2002, and WOLO, which signed on theirs later that year).

 WIS' broadcasts became digital-only, effective June 12, 2009.
-For a week after the transition, some viewers lost access to NBC programming because WIS used its backup transmitter, which was not operating at full power.
-The station signed on a full-time digital transmitter from its Lugoff tower on June 19.
+Since the station moved its digital broadcast from RF channel 41 to RF channel 10, the few viewers who watched the station over the air were asked to rescan their sets to continue watching the station.
+For the first week of digital-only operations, WIS moved to its backup transmitter on Bull Street due to needed upgrades to the main transmitter.
+As a result, a few viewers who watched channel 10 over the air could not get a clear picture.
+The station activated its full-power digital signal from its Lugoff tower on June 19.

 On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including WIS), and Gray's 93 television stations) under Gray's corporate umbrella.
 The cash-and-stock merger transaction valued at $3.6 billion—in which Gray shareholders would acquire preferred stock currently held by Raycom—resulted in WIS gaining new sister stations in nearby markets, including CBS affiliate WRDW-TV and NBC affiliate WAGT-CD in Augusta (while separating it from WFXG) in addition to its current Raycom sister stations.
 The sale was approved on December 20, and was completed on January 2, 2019.

-On May 29, 2019, Gray announced that WIS' second digital subchannel would become Columbia's CW affiliate effective September 30, 2019, with "Columbia's CW" replacing WKTC (channel 63).
+On May 29, 2019, Gray announced that WIS's second digital subchannel would become Columbia's CW affiliate effective September 30, 2019, with "Columbia's CW" replacing WKTC (channel 63).
 As part of the new affiliation, Bounce TV was moved to WIS-DT3, with Grit moving to WKTC-DT7.